OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/container-service/kubernetes/container-service-draft-up.md

     Creating pack golang...
     $DRAFT_HOME has been configured at /Users/ralphsquillace/.draft.

-    In order to install Draft, we need a bit more information...
+    In order tooinstall Draft, we need a bit more information...

     1. Enter your Docker registry URL (e.g. docker.io, quay.io, myregistry.azurecr.io): draft.azurecr.io
     2. Enter your username: draft